MacLemon/CongressChecklist/README.md

 If you need help, call for help, there are many, many friendly people around to help you.

-Event and location related emergency information is in a seperate document for the corresponding event in this repository!
+Event and location related emergency information is in a separate document for the corresponding event in this repository!
 You may want to copy that info to a notes application on your smartphone or have a printed card in your wallet.